Staff Spotlight, Stan Christian

 Park Ranger, Stan Christian

 In the U.S. Coast Guard, he quickly learned the skills of a machinery technician on the Ice Breaker USCG Cutter “North Wind” with deployments to the Alaskan Arctic and the Antarctic “Operation Deep Freeze” McMurdo Station resupply.
 In 1989, while searching for a fulfilling career after leaving the military, he happened into an opportunity as a park ranger at Highlands Hammock State Park.
-He found that he could put his current skills to use and develop new ones while interpreting his love of the outdoors to park visitors.
+He found that he could put his current skills to use and develop new ones while sharing his appreciation of the outdoors with park visitors.

 Longing to return to North Florida, Stan and his family transferred to Suwannee River State Park in 1992.
 From 2000 to 2005 Stan was also assigned to Big Shoals State Park where he enjoyed being a part of the initial development of the park.
 When Lafayette Blue Springs State Park was opened in 2005, Stan became “first ranger,” a title that has become increasingly rare.
 He has worn all the hats in this park over the years and still enjoys the peaceful woods and solitude along the river.

 As Stan’s granddad used to tell him, ”If you can make a living with your hobbies, you’ll never have to go to work a day in your life.”
-Stan’s park service career has proven that fact for him; it’s a love, a peace, a sense of belonging, a life of serving and a gratifying, humbling experience.
+Stan’s park service career has proven that fact for him.